Fetchmail delivers to non-existing email addresses

 The modified version should fix the problem.
 Moreover an account with no mail addresses associated is skipped in configuration and a warning is sent to /var/log/messages during daemon startup.

-#8 Updated by Davide Principi over 5 years ago
+#8 Updated by Davide Principi almost 6 years ago

 Filippo Carletti wrote: